Sega Master System Architecture

 2. The BIOS copies part of its code to main RAM.

-• This is a crucial step since the program will start manipulating I/O ports, which will at some point disable access to the ROM!
+• This is a crucial step, since the program will start manipulating I/O ports, which will eventually disable access to the ROM!

 4. Check each slot for a valid game.